, ,

 Trish Kilpin, the director of the Wisconsin Department of Justice’s Office of School Safety, said she does not know if anyone from Kenosha Unified School District called in a potential threat because the teen’s name has not been released.

-But, since its launch in September 2020, the office has had more than 300 reports stating someone is planning a potential school attack, including 84 reports last year.
+But, since its launch in September 2020, the office has had more than 300 reports of potential school attacks, including 84 reports last year.

-“We also receive many other tips about a variety of issue, some of them are often precursors to somebody thinking about school violence,” Kilpin said.
+“We also receive many other tips about a variety of issues.
+Some of them are often precursors to somebody thinking about school violence,” Kilpin said.

 Kilpin said her office works closely with Kenosha Unified School District on school safety, including on its threat assessment coalition and crisis response.